doableware/djongo/docs/docs/get-started.md

 ## DjongoNxt

-Features supported in DjongoNxt are not a part of the standard Djongo package.
+Features under development at DjongoNxt are not a part of the standard Djongo package.
 Visit the [sponsors page][sponsor_page] for more information.
 {: .notice--info}

 DjongoNxt is a Django and MongoDB connector for full featured database usage.
 It provides many features of MongoDB enabled through Django.
 It comes with support for: